lorensen/VTKExamples/src/Instructions/ForUsers.md

 1. As a VTK Remote module

-   When you configure your VTK build, set Module_WikiExamples:BOOL=ON and rebuild VTK.
+   When you configure your VTK build, set Module_VTKExamples:BOOL=ON and rebuild VTK.

 2. Download a [zip](https://github.com/lorensen/VTKExamples/archive/master.zip) containing the source.